eostermueller/javaPerformanceTroubleshooting/README.md

 * 2 stokes if JVM restart is required to hook up your monitoring tool of choice.
 * 2 strokes: use of high overhead tool, one rarely used in production.
 Ex:  java profiler
 * 2 stokes for any tool with any $$ licensing cost.
 * 1 stroke for every separate install process.
-No strokes for JVM and OS tools.
+No strokes for JVM and pre-installed OS tools.
 * 1 stroke for tools/techniques specific to a particular Database vendor.
 Ex: Oracle AWR report.
 Even ‘EXPLAIN PLAN’ solutions are proprietary.

 ## Example One -- zero strokes :-D